colonialjelly/colonialjelly.github.io/_posts/2019-12-19-multilayer-perceptron.md

 Where $$\theta$$ is usually set to be 0.5.

-*Note: These are actually just a couple of examples of a zoo of functions that people in deep learning literature refer to as Activation functions.*
+*Note: These are actually just a couple of examples of a zoo of functions that people in deep learning literature refer to as activation functions.*

 If the dataset is linearly separable this is all fine, since we can always learn $$\boldsymbol{w}$$ and $$b$$ that separates the data perfectly.
 We're good even if the dataset is almost linearly separable, i.e the data points can be separated with a line, barring a few noisy observations.